 - public tender the general mechanism for entering into public works contracts, and for the supply of goods and provision of services to the State.
 This is a procedure in which any interested party may take part, provided it meets the requirements set out in the tender documents.
-It begins with the publication of a notice in the press and at the headquarters of the procuring entity and, in the case of international competition, in the "Boletim da República" (Official Gazette) and/or Internet website; - limited call for tenders by prior qualification specific and restricted contracting mechanism, involving bidders who have been qualified to tender in a preliminary stage.
+It begins with the publication of a notice in the press and at the headquarters of the procuring entity; - limited call for tenders by prior qualification specific and restricted contracting mechanism, involving bidders who have been qualified to tender in a preliminary stage.
 It is adopted when competitiveness through public tender may be restricted in view of the complexity of eligibility requirements and the cost of preparing the tenders.
-It begins with publication of a notice under the terms defined for public tenders; - limited call for tenders contract mechanism that can be used when the estimated contract value does not exceed MZN 3.5 million (approximately USD 94,300) in the case of construction contracts, or MZN 1.75 million (approximately USD 47,100) in cases of supply of goods and provision of services.
+It begins with publication of a notice under the terms defined for public tenders;

+- limited call for tenders contract mechanism that can be used when the estimated contract value does not exceed MZN 5 million in the case of construction contracts, or MZN 3,5 million in cases of supply of goods and provision of services.
 It targets natural persons, micro, small and medium enterprises registered in the single register maintained by the contracting entities.
-It begins with publication of a notice under the terms defined for public tenders;

-- two-stage tender mechanism in two stages in which the bidders submit, in the first stage, the initial technical proposal and, in the next stage, the final technical proposal and the price.
-It may be used when the nature of the works, goods or services do not allow the procuring entity to accurately define the technical specifications in advance or where the public interest can be satisfied in several ways.
-It begins with publication of a notice under the terms defined for public tenders; - tender by auction type of procurement that can be used to purchase commonly available goods and services, in which interested parties submit bids successively at public acts.
-It begins with publication of a notice under the terms defined for public tenders; - small tender procurement mechanism for situations where the estimated price is less than MZN 525,000 (approximately USD 14,100) in the case of construction contracts, or MZN 262,500 (approximately USD 7,100), for the supply of goods and services.
-It begins with publication of a notice under the terms defined for public tenders; - direct award procurement mechanism applicable in certain situations listed in the Regulation (such as emergency situations or where the contract may be executed only by a particular contractor, supplier or service provider) or where the estimated value of the contract to be awarded is less than MZN 175,000 (approximately USD 4,700) in the case of works contracts, or MZN 87,500 (approximately USD 2,400) in the case of supply of goods and services (at least three bids must be obtained to ensure the reasonableness of price, and the selection of the contractor, supplier or service provider).
+It begins with publication of a notice under the terms defined for public tenders; - two-stage tender mechanism in two stages in which the bidders submit, in the first stage, the initial technical proposal and, in the next stage, the final technical proposal and the price.
+It may be used when the nature of the works, goods or services do not allow the procuring entity to accurately define the technical specifications which are more satisfactory and adequate to the public interest to be hired in advance or where the public interest can be satisfied in several ways.
+It begins with publication of a notice under the terms defined for public tenders; - tender by auction type of procurement that can be used to purchase goods and services indicated on the list to be approved by the Minister overseeing the area of finance, in which interested parties submit bids successively at public acts, destined for legal persons and corporate entities registered in the single register of contractors.
+It begins with publication of a notice under the terms defined for public tenders; - small tender procurement mechanism for situations where the estimated price is less than MZN 750,000 in the case of construction contracts, or MZN 525,000, for the supply of goods and services.
+It begins with publication of a notice under the terms defined for public tenders; - tender by quotations procurement mechanism applicable when the estimated price is equal or higher than MZN 500,000 in the case of construction contracts, or MZN 350,000 in the case of supply of goods and services, if the previous tender has been deemed deserted, due to disqualification of all the bidders, and it may not be repeated without public interest being harmed and the contracts entered into between diplomatic and consular missions.
+The quotations are requested by means of public invitation

+• direct award - procurement mechanism applicable in certain situations listed in the Regulation (such as emergency situations or where the contract may be executed only by a particular contractor, supplier or service provider) or where the estimated value of the contract to be awarded is less than MZN 250,000 in the case of consultancy for works contracts, or MZN 175,000 in the case of consultancy supply of goods and services.
 Unlike other types, publication of a notice is not required.